March 2026

 For existing clients, the transition happens naturally at contract renewal.
 At renewal, present a restructured scope that reflects the ongoing value of your engagement rather than a deliverable count — and price it based on the outcomes you have already demonstrated.
 Clients who have seen results are much more open to value-based renewal pricing than new clients considering an unproven relationship.

 The agencies that have made the full transition to value-based pricing consistently report that it is one of the highest-leverage changes they have made.
 More revenue, better clients, and — perhaps counterintuitively — less negotiation, because the conversation is about math rather than cost.
+When the numbers are on the table and they clearly favor the client, there is very little left to argue about.

 Community & Training